KBaileyBytes/obsidian-notes/Notes/React Module 11 - Handling Side Effects & useEffect.md

 ### Dependency Array

 - **Empty Array (`[]`)**: The effect runs only once, after the initial render.
-- **Array with Dependencies**: The effect runs whenever the specified dependencies change.
+- **Array with Dependencies**: The effect runs whenever the specified dependencies change *after* the initial render

 ### Cleanup Function